Toward a National Water Policy

 The time has come for the United States to develop, adopt, and implement a comprehensive integrated national water policy.

 On July 28, 2009, a national water political event was held at the capitol.
-The event was hosted by the Chronicles Group, a nonprofit educational film production company, and a large number of private sector and nonprofit water organizations.
+The event was hosted by the Chronicles Group, a nonprofit educational film production company, and a large number of the private sector and nonprofit water organizations.
 Water Charity, represented at the event by Executive Director, Jacqueline Chan, and Chief Operating Officer, Averill Strasser, was a co-sponsor.

 Jim Thebaut, who heads up the Chronicles Group, was recipient of the 2009 Water Charity Humanitarian Award, presented at the Lake Arrowhead Film Festival.